KirkCMH/Login-page/README.md

 ### 🌐 Option 2: Use Live Preview
 - You can drag the `index.html` into your browser.
-- Or linked to github-page [SignUp Page - Kirk](https://markdown.com.cn "最好的markdown教程").
+- Or linked to github-page [SignUpPages](https://kirkcmh.github.io/SignUpPages/ "SignUp Page").

 ---